“If you want others to be happy, practice compassion.

 26. Shop for someone who is homebound or ill, especially in bad weather.

-27. Talk to people you encounter every day like at your coffee shop or on your commute, even if it’s for a minute.
-Show an interest in their lives.
+27. Talk to people you encounter every day like at your coffee shop or on your commute, even if it’s for a minute or just to say hello.
+This small exchange helps to make people feel recognized and valued.

 28. Spend the day giving out free hugs to people in the mall or on a busy street.
 See Juan Mann’s story of how he did this and the various reactions of those receiving the hugs.